 If you are accused of the California crime of wiretapping, you may feel more than a little surprised.
 The fact that telephone tapping can lead to criminal penalties is not widely-known, and many people may think, “If cops do it, why can’t I?”

-In fact, though, California makes it a crime for private citizens to tap someone’s phone.4 (As we’ll discuss in Section 2 below, a very different set of rules applies to law enforcement: police may use wiretaps to help with criminal investigations, provided they obtain a court order.5 )
+In fact, though, California state law makes it a crime for private citizens to tap someone’s phone.4 (As we’ll discuss in Section 2 below, a very different set of rules applies to law enforcement: police may use wiretaps to help with criminal investigations, provided they obtain a court order.5 )

 1.1.
 Prohibited activities